kickinz1/docker/docs/sources/articles/networking.md

  *  `--mtu=BYTES` — override the maximum packet length on `docker0`.

+On Ubuntu you would add these to the `DOCKER_OPTS` setting in `/etc/default/docker` on your Docker host and restarting the Docker service.

 Once you have one or more containers up and running, you can confirm that Docker has properly connected them to the `docker0` bridge by